The FLAMINGO project: cosmology with the redshift dependence of weak gravitational lensing peaks: Theory

 where $n_\mathrm{s}(\chi)$ is the comoving source distribution which is normalised ($\int n_\mathrm{s}(\chi) \, \mathrm{d}\chi =1$) and is related to the source redshift distribution as $n_\mathrm{s}(z) \mathrm{d}z = n_\mathrm{s}(\chi) \mathrm{d} \chi$.

 \cite{lu2021impact} have argued that for a Stage III WL peak inference assuming the Born approximation leads to biased results, and a more sophisticated approach such as backward ray tracing should be applied.
 In this paper, we do not aim to carry out parameter inference but are instead interested in the origin and redshift evolution of a sample of high-valued WL peaks.
 Although the exact number of WL peaks at fixed WL convergence values may differ slightly depending on the map construction algorithm, we do not expect the origin of these peaks to change, as they should still stem from the same massive structures in the universe.
 As the Born approximation facilitates a more straightforward and computationally less expensive way to assign a redshift (as will become clear in Section~\ref{sec:peaks}), we adopt it in our analysis.
-Additionally, as we ignore several second-order effects such as lens-lens coupling \citep[][]{Bernardeau1997}, and possible biasing factors such as dilution by cluster member contamination \citep[][]{Applegate2014,Medezinski2018} and source clustering \citep[][]{Gatti2024}, the analysis is to some extent idealized.
+Additionally, as we ignore several second-order effects such as lens-lens coupling \citep[][]{Bernardeau1997}, and possible biasing factors such as dilution by cluster member contamination \citep[][]{Applegate2014,Medezinski2018}, the analysis is to some extent idealized.
+Some of these effects, such as source clustering, are expected to have a minor impact on WL peak statistics \citep[][]{Gatti2024}.
+For others, such as galaxy intrinsic alignment, the impact, although small, is non-negligible \citep[][]{Zhang2022}.
+As the impact of these effects is less than 1 per cent on the power spectrum \citep[][]{kilbinger2015cosmology}, we do not expect them to impact the conclusions of this work as we study the relative differences between the different simulation variations, but an analysis using legacy Stage IV WL survey data should consider them in more detail.